open-mmlab/mmtracking/docs/quick_run.md

 - `EVAL_METRICS`: Items to be evaluated on the results.
 Allowed values depend on the dataset, e.g., `bbox` is available for ImageNet VID, `track` is available for LaSOT, `bbox` and `track` are both suitable for MOT17.
 - `--cfg-options`: If specified, the key-value pair optional cfg will be merged into config file
 - `--eval-options`: If specified, the key-value pair optional eval cfg will be kwargs for dataset.evaluate() function, it’s only for evaluation
-- `--format-only`: If specified, the results will be formated to the offical format.
+- `--format-only`: If specified, the results will be formatted to the official format.

 #### Examples of testing VID model